d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 GPUs allow us to process hundreds of examples in scarcely more time than it might take to process just a single example.

-To build some intuition, let us read and print the first small batch of data examples.
+To build some intuition, let's read and print the first small batch of data examples.
 The shape of the features in each minibatch tells us both the minibatch size and the number of input features.